zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_pimdb.rst

    #. primitive kinetic energy estimator :ref:`(Hirshberg1) <Hirshberg>`
    #. virial energy estimator :ref:`(Herman) <HermanBB>` (see the justification in the supporting information of :ref:`(Hirshberg2) <HirshbergInvernizzi>`).

-The first three are different for different log files, and the others are the same for different log files.
+The first three are different for different log files, and the others are the same for different log files, except for the primitive kinetic energy estimator when setting *esynch* to *no*.
+Then, the primitive kinetic energy estimator is obtained by summing over all log files.
+Also note that when *esynch* is set to *no*, the fourth output gives the total energy of all beads excluding the spring elastic energy, which can be obtained from the second output by summing over all log files.
 All vector values calculated by fix *pimdb/langevin* are "extensive".

 For both *pimdb/nvt* and *pimdb/langevin*, the contribution of the exterior spring to the primitive estimator is printed to the first log file.